By Lawrence “Buddy” Martin

 My earnest hope is simply that my testimony will help others to see how Oneness Pentecostalism has managed to mismanage the gospel of Jesus Christ.
 (I speak as a former United Pentecostal pastor and evangelist.)

 Some time back I did research on issues of mental health to better educate myself for the purpose of pastoral ministry.
-I came across findings that had been conducted about mental patients in California.
+I came across findings that had been conducted on mental patients in California.
 It stated that the largest religious groups of patients in mental institutions in California were from a Pentecostal background.

 In picking up my research again I came across a major study by K. G. Meador and others.
 It was reported in ‘Hospital and Community Psychiatry,‘ a monthly journal of the American Psychiatric Association.